 As the Nunthorpe Academy buildings and infrastructure increase in age, keeping all areas in a clean, fit for purpose and safe environment for students, staff, parents/carers and visitors presents an ongoing challenge.
-The Trust has engaged with the DfE's Nominate a school for the School Rebuilding Programme and nominated Nunthorpe Academy.
-The outcome is expected winter 2022/23.
+As noted above, Nunthorpe Academy is in Wave 2 of the SRP.

-Regular site Health & Safety assessments are undertaken, and a comprehensive rolling programme of maintenance and repair is in place.
+Regular sitewide Health and Safety assessments are undertaken, and a comprehensive rolling programme of maintenance and repair is in place.
 Sources of external capital funding are explored throughout the year, with bids for funding streams placed wherever appropriate and possible.